-If you want to work as a healthcare professional in the Netherlands, you must register in the BIG register in addition to having professional qualifications and diplomas.
+Do you want to work as a healthcare professional in the Netherlands?
+You must register in the BIG register.
+You can only register in the BIG register if you have the right professional qualifications and diplomas.

 Does your profession have a protected title?

-There are 9 healthcare professions which have a protected title under the Individual Healthcare Act (Wet op de Beroepen in de Individuele Gezondheidszorg, BIG).
-If yours has a protected title, you have to register in the BIG register.
-The BIG register has been set up to protect patients against professional misconduct and medical errors.
+Certain professions in healthcare have a protected title under the Individual Healthcare Act (Wet op de Beroepen in de Individuele Gezondheidszorg, BIG).
+If your profession has a protected title, you must register in the BIG register before you can practice your profession.